about >< projects <> contact

 [2023] Shortlisted: Women in Science Photography Award, International Prize

-[2021] Social Art Award Third Prize, The Institute for Art and Innovation ~ international social art prize for projects on the theme of New Greening
+[2021] Social Art Award Third Prize, The Institute for Art and Innovation ~ International Social Art prize

 [2019] Shortlisted: Flickers for the Future, BAFTA, Global Action Plan and Richard Curtis ~ screenplay on positive environmental futures